 The law requires employers to have workers compensation insurance for their workers.
 There are a number of reasons for this.
 Before accepting employment,employees need to check whether or not their employer has met their work comp obligations.
 After signing an employment contract,employees also need to check that they have been properly enrolled into the work comp system.
 Workers Compensation is incredibly important for both the worker and employer as it ensures workers who are injured at the workplace are properly taken care of.
 After all,their medical bills will be catered for by the employer and their insurer.
-Read on to find out why workers compensation is important in the labor market,according to work accident attorney.
+Read on to find out why workers compensation is important in the labor market,according to injured on the job .

 Workers Comp Protects Employers